- Home

 3. York Christmas Market

 Decorated and illuminated alpine-style chalets line York’s Parliament Street and St Sampson’s Square, making it look like a festive fairyland – and you can sample delicious treats, pick up unique stocking fillers, and sip mulled wine as you browse.
-Plus, children will love the new Nutcrackers Around the World Trail which features 10 sculptures each representing a different country.
+Plus, children will love the Nutcrackers Around the World Trail, which features 10 sculptures, each designed by a child from York.

 York Christmas market is especially good for foodies: at the Shambles Food Court, you can treat yourself to all kinds of delicious grub – from Thai dishes and burritos to more traditional festive fare.
 And, if you have a sweet tooth, be sure to sample the toffee vodka, gooey brownies, and rich fudge on offer.